azaleaaaaaaaaaaa/Frame_download_SNF/README.md

-FB_TOKEN = 'token do fb'  # required
-IMG_TOKEN = 'token da imgbb'  # required
-GIPHY_API_KEY = 'token da giphy' # optional
+Setup: Define the following tokens before running the application:

+FB_TOKEN: Facebook token (required).
+IMG_TOKEN: Imgbb token (required).
+GIPHY_API_KEY: Giphy API key (optional).
+Commands:

 Command: !dl
-Description: Returns the download link for the specified frame.
+Description: Generates a download link for a specific frame.
 Options:

--f: Specifies the frame number you want to download.
+-f: Specify the frame number to download.
--t: Adds text to the frame before generating the download link.
+-t: Add custom text to the frame before generating the link.
+Example Usage:
+!dl -f 15 -t "Custom Text": Downloads frame 15 with the text "Custom Text" added.
 Command: !gif
-Description: Creates a GIF using the next 20 frames from the current frame of the post.
+Description: Creates a GIF using 20 frames starting from a specified frame.
 Options:

--f: Defines the starting frame for generating the GIF.
+-f: Define the starting frame for the GIF.
 Example Usage:
-!dl -f 15 -t "Custom Text": Downloads frame 15 with the text "Custom Text" added.
 !gif -f 10: Creates a GIF starting from frame 10.